Introduction to the Program

-This Professional master’s degree in Child and Adolescent Psychopathology contains the most complete and up-to-date educational program on the market.
-The most important features include:
+This Master's Degree in Child and Adolescent Psychopathology contains the most complete and up-to-date university program on the market.
+Its most notable features are:

-• Development of practical cases presented by experts in Psychology and Magisterium
+• The development of practical cases presented by experts in Child and Adolescent Psychopathology

 • The graphic, schematic, and practical contents with which they are created, provide scientific and practical information on the disciplines that are essential for professional practice